Pair of Leggings

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-These leggings are constructed with a long "tab" at each hip, near the top and above each outer seam.
+Leggings constructed with a long "tab" at each hip, near the top and above each outer seam.
 Below these tabs the outer seams on the rest of both leggings are decorated with one vertical strip of porcupine quillwork on each, outlined with beads in red, white-centered red, and black.
 The small seed bead and the cornalined'allepo (the white-centered) beads are not usually found on garments this early.
 Long fringes ornament the outer seams and the base of each strand is wrapped with red porcupine quills.
 The top and bottom edges of the leggings have short fringes.
 Shorter tabs are sewn on the bottom.
 This is generally referred to as bottom tabbed leggings, a style that permitted the tabs to stream along after the wearer when walking, a fashion that existed for only a brief time.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome